getodk/docs/odk2-src/aggregate-tables-extension.rst

   #.
 Add ODK Aggregate usernames by typing one or more users' e-mail addresses into the text area and clicking :guilabel:`Add User`.
   #.
 If you have created an ODK Aggregate username, be sure to :guilabel:`Change Password` on that account to set the initial password for the account.
   #.
 Grant these users the :guilabel:`Synchronize Tables` permissions.
   #.
 Select at least one user to be the administrator and grant them :guilabel:`Administer Tables` permissions.
 This user will have the ability to :guilabel:`Reset App Server` from the Android device and add or remove tables and configuration files on the server.
-This is the equivalent of the Form Manager permissions in ODK.x deployments.
+This is the equivalent of the Form Manager permissions in ODK deployments.
   #.
 Click :guilabel:`Save Changes`.
 These changes will not take effect until you do!

 .. _aggregate-tables-extension-changing-appname: